Crashedmind/PlantUMLHitchhikersGuide/_sources/about/AboutPlantUML.rst.txt

 PlantUML diagrams are "Diagrams as Code" in PlantUML syntax.

 There are many **presentation** and **drawing** tools out there.
-And these allow the user full control over the diagram so generally result in prettier diagrams, that can convey more information to the audience at that **point in time**.
+And these allow the user full control over the diagram so generally result in prettier diagrams that can convey more information to the audience at that **point in time**.

 But that point in time passes, and pretty pictures can quickly become out-of-date and, ironically, misinforming if they don't match the reality of the system they are describing.
 This is especially so if one team is drawing the pretty pictures, and another team is writing the software/implementing the system.